karabakla/code_search/README.md

 ## Requirements
 - **SageMath**: Required for all.
     - **Note**: Update the entry `./vscode/launch.json, "python"` according to your SageMath setup
+    - Install [GAP](https://github.com/gap-packages) packages as it used for speeding up minimum distance calculation.
 - **Magma**: Essential for generating LCD and Quasi-Cyclic codes.
 - **Gurobi**: Needed only for running integer linear programming (ILP).